 Virtual call-outs

 For example, you’re a plumber and can’t get out to work, chances are people will be doing more washing staying at home and therefore more washing machines may need to be repaired.
-Why not offer virtual call outs with video calling to see if you can see what the issue is and guide the customer to fix the issue through your guidance and explanations.
+Why not offer virtual call outs to diversify your business with video calling to see if you can see what the issue is and guide the customer to fix the issue through your guidance and explanations.
 Do remember to email a contract to cover your back here and record all of your video calls for your own peace of mind.

 Final thoughts